DID Method Registration JSON Specification

 -

-Universal Resolver Dependency: JSON-registered methods require an external Universal Resolver instance that supports the method.
+Universal Resolver dependency: Resolver-backed methods need an HTTP endpoint (Universal Resolver or compatible) that supports the method.

 -